 In this Kitchen Nightmares episode, Gordon Ramsay visits Moore Place in Esher, Surrey.

-Moore Place is located in an affluent area, surrounded by stockbrokers, ladies who lunch and golfers.
+It is surrounded by stockbrokers, ladies who lunch and golfers.

-As soon as he arrives, Gordon observes the ghastly exterior of the restaurant due to the bizarre maroon color that the restaurant was painted.
+As soon as he arrives, Gordon observes the ghastly exterior of the restaurant.

 On entering the restaurant, Gordon notices how empty the place is and that he will be dining alone.

-With over 35,000 rounds of golf taking place on the attached golf course they should be packed with customers.
+With over 35,000 rounds of golf taking place on the golf course they should be packed with customers.

-For a starter, Gordon was served deep fried camembert, which was disgusting, the wine stinks as it has corked and the Duck a L’Orange that was served was very tough.
+The wine stinks as it has corked and the Duck a L’Orange that was served was very tough.

-The next day, he meets the owners, Richard Hodgson and Nick Whitehouse and discovers that neither have any experience in running a restaurant.
+The next day, he meets the owners, Richard Hodgson and Nick Whitehouse.

 The duo have sunk all their money into the restaurant and are now struggling.